iov-one/weave/docs/index.rst

 Some background material to help you get oriented with the concepts behind blockchains in general and tendermint/weave in particular.
-Many of these are quite complex and just briefly summarized.
-A basic understanding of these concepts is important so the rest of the documents make sense.
+You can go through the mycoin tutorial without reading this, but it is quite helpful to have a basic understanding of these concepts before trying to build on weave.

 .. toctree::
    :maxdepth: 2